 Too Dependent on Nexia?
-The lock’s full range of features is only available when you use it with the Nexia Bridge, which would cost another $100 or so (check here for the latest price).
+The lock’s full range of features is only available when you use it with the Nexia Bridge, which would cost another price (check here for the latest price).

 Touchscreen Needs Improvement: Furthermore, the touchscreen is not capacitive and is less responsive than the touchscreens we use on smartphones.
 The good thing is that when you key in your code, a green checkmark icon would flash telling you that you have successfully tapped a particular number.

 False Positives?
 If you have set the motion sensor to sound an alarm when somebody tries to pick the lock, you might activate this alarm when you insert the key and unintentionally jiggle it a bit.